What is the course of a migraine attack?

 While one person’s migraine attacks may be similar each time, they can be very different from person to person.

-If you want to learn more about migraine phases, you can click through each phase below.
+Learn more about migraine phases by clicking through each phase below.

 Migraine phases